:tocdepth: 2

 -------------------------------

 The IMU consists of an accelerometer, gyroscope and magnetometer.
 Each of the three sensors are 3-axis resulting in a total 9DOF sensor.
-Additionally, the
+Additionally, the `BNO055 `_ has an onboard processing unit which calculates the absolute orientation of the sensor in 3D-space.
+In the UiAbot project, the IMU is used to achieve a more accurate heading measurement.

 As seen in the diagram on top, the used topic is the ``/bno055/data``, which consists of the fused and filtered absolute data from the IMU.

 Visualizing the IMU orientation was done by the creation of an additional node in the :ref:`uiabot_pkg` package, named :ref:`uiabot_pkg imu_tf_viz`.
-This node broadcasts
+This node broadcasts the TF of an ``imu`` frame relative to a fixed ``bno055`` frame, which then can be seen in Rviz2 on the remote PC.

 .. figure:: res/imu_tf.gif